1and1/neberus/README.md

 		 * @see SomeEnum <- this will do the same
 		 */
 		public String string1;

 		/**
+		 * @see SomeWrapperClass#value <- can be used to reference the javax.validation constraints of another field */
+		public String string2;

+		/**
 		 * If the fields are private, the doc can be placed on the getter